 Cast Iron.
 Nothing beats cast iron for temperature retention.
 Check out unique options like this cast iron teapot.
 Contrary to what you might think, not all cast iron teapots are stovetop safe.
 Check for enamel on the inside before putting yours on the flame.

 Porcelain.
 Looking for a true classic?
 Look no further than our Historic Royal Palaces Teapot.
 It will transform your tea-drinking experience to another place and time.
 For the full experience, treat yourself to our Historic Royal Palaces Teacup and Saucer.
-They’re Mrs. Potts’ approved.
+These are limited items so search for them in our online search bar.
+They're Mrs. Potts’ approved.